cassidylinhares/iotProject/README.md

 Updates the moisture level using an existing id.
 The only thing that can be changed is the moisture level.
 Returns the id, meter id, plant type, timestamp, and updated moisture level
 ### `DELETE deleteMoistureLevel/id/`
 Deletes a moisture level by id

+## Test Cases <a name="test"></a>
+The test cases can be found [here](https://github.com/cassidylinhares/iotProject/tree/main/apiAssignment2/tests)
+There are multiple unit test done for 3 separate parts of the backend.
+It test the models, urls, and api call functions/views **To run test cases enter in the terminal: `python manage.py test`**
+### Models
+This tests the model used by django and SQLite.
+It test that it can create an object and asserts the entry created exist
+### URLs
+This tests that the urls can be reached and the correct function gets called. *Please note that not all the urls are tested since I ran out of time*
+### Views
+This tests that the function called by the url returns the right status code and the correct data if anything should be returned. *Please note that not all the views are tested since I ran out of time*